tomjoht/tomjoht.github.io/_posts/2017/8/2017-08-05-why-stack-overflow-documentation-effort-failed.md

 * **Missed out on Wikipedia for tech docs.** If the model had worked, Documentation could have turned out to be an incredible resource for the Internet, on par with Wikipedia but with tech docs.
 This could have been the first fully functional crowdsourcing model for documentation.
 Given how influential Wikipedia has been at distributing and disseminating information, we could really use a similar model with documentation, which has traditionally been seen as "terrible" and a "waste of time" by many users.

 * **Missed out on industry standard doc platform**.
 We might have abandoned all our fragmented tools and just started using Stack Overflow's platform for documentation.
 This could have eliminated a lot of tool tinkering and inefficiency while introducing a standard industry-wide platform and format for tech docs.
+Users would have had a central location to turn to for documentation.

-* **Not forced into more interesting careers.** If Documentation had ended the careers of technical writers, we could have potentially transitioned into more interesting lines of work.
+* **Not forced into more interesting careers.** If Documentation had ended the careers of technical writers, we could have potentially transitioned into [more interesting lines of work](http://idratherbewriting.com/2015/05/31/realizations-from-career-fair-what-i-lost/).
 I've always wanted to join the CIA, military, or police force.
 If tech writing had been seriously threatened by the Stack Overflow Documentation model, it might have forced me to look elsewhere.
-As is, I'll probably just keep my boring ol' tech writer job.
+As is, I'll probably just keep my [boring ol' tech writer job](http://idratherbewriting.com/2007/03/14/tech-writer-voices-podcast-is-technical-writing-boring-tech-writers-as-information-architects/).
 (I'm mostly kidding here.
 I love writing docs.)

 ## How could Documentation be tweaked for success?